The Best Things to do in Iasi: Romania’s Eastern Beauty

 This post is a travelguide with the best things to do in Iasi.
-A small town in the eastern part of Romania near the border with Moldova.
+A small town in the eastern part of Romania near the beautiful and remote Bucovina region and the border with Moldova.

 Why visit Iasi in Romania?

-Located in the north eastern part of Romania, the region bordering Moldova sees few visitors.
-I came with little expectations, but found a young and lively student city full of beautiful churches, interesting museums and great places to eat.
+I came to Iasi with little expectations, but found a young and lively student city full of beautiful churches, interesting museums, nice architecture and great places to eat.

 Iasi’s communist past

-Iasi is a small, but nice city that is the product of the communist regime.
-During Caecescu farms were confiscated and peasants were given appartments in newly built Soviet flats.
+Iasi is a small, but nice city that developed during the communist regime.
+Ceausescu confiscated all the farms in the region and peasants were given appartments in newly built Soviet flats.
 Industrial zones were created and Iasi flourished.
 However, as soon as the regime fell most factories were abandoned.

 Progress in Iasi Romania

 On a personal note my visit to Iasi also showed me how much Romania progressed and how much travel has changed in general.
 Romania was my first trip abroad without my parents.
-18 years ago it wasn’t yet part of the European Union and in fact, the Euro did not even exist.
+It was 2001 when Romania wasn’t yet part of the European Union.

 Without internet I waved my parents goodbye at the train station and promised them I would make one costly phonecall.
 To my friends I would send postcards that would likely arrive long after I was already back in the Netherlands.
-There I had to bring my films to the local photoshop and eagerly wait for my pictures.
+There I had to bring my films to the local photoshop and eagerly wait several days for my pictures to be ready.

-Coming back to Romania after 18 years things couldn’t have been more different.
+Coming back to Romania after so many years, things couldn’t have been more different.
 Not only can I enter the country without a single passport control, I also have immediate access to my pictures that I can share instantly with my family back home.

 Romania itself has also changed tremendously and is no longer the impoverished country with a dark past.
-The European Union has been kind to Romania and the Palas Mall in Iasi is proof of Romania’s incredible development in the last decades.
+It’s a country of progress that has seen incredible development in the last decades.

 The best things to do in Iasi